Roast Spatchcock Chicken

 - Root vegetables.
 Be sure to use nice, hardy vegetables that won’t cook up too quickly in this recipe.
 I used a combination of baby potatoes, carrots, parsnips and fennel, but feel free to substitute with your favorite.
 See my roasted root vegetables recipe for a complete list of viable options.

 - Thyme.
-Substitute the thyme with your favorite herbs such as rosemary, oregano or herbs de provence.
+Substitute the thyme with your favorite herbs such as rosemary, oregano, or herbs de provence.

 Pro tip: The carrots, parsnips and fennel may be prepped in advance.
-Use small baby potatoes as they’re the perfect size — just add them to the vegetables and toss with the oil and herbs.
+Use small baby potatoes as they’re the perfect size; just add them to the vegetables and toss with the oil and herbs.

 - Toss the vegetables with olive oil, thyme, salt and pepper, and place in the skillet around the chicken.
-Roast for 45 minutes to one hour at 400 degrees, depending on the weight of your chicken, or until a thermometer inserted into the thickest part of the thigh registers at 165 degrees.
+Roast for 45 minutes to one hour at 400 degrees F, depending on the weight of your chicken, or until a thermometer inserted into the thickest part of the thigh registers at 165 degrees.

-FAQs
+Recipe FAQs

 There is no need to flip spatchcock chicken during the cooking time as this method results in perfect, evenly cooked chicken.